 The muslin industry virtually disappeared in the wake of British rule.
 The Bengal Renaissance and Brahmo Samaj Socio - Cultural Reform Movements had great impact on the cultural and economic life of Bengal.
 By the Regulating Act of 1773, Warren Hastings became the first British governor-general of Bengal.
 The British-controlled government, centred at Calcutta (now Kolkata), was declared to be supreme: essentially, the governor-general of Bengal was the chief executive of British India.
-Thus, the Bengal Presidency, as the province was known, had powers of superintendence over the other British presidencies, those of Madras (now Chennai
+Thus, the Bengal Presidency, as the province was known, had powers of superintendence over the other British presidencies, those of Madras (now Chennai) and Bombay (now Mumbai).

 The British rule in Bengal promoted simultaneously the forces of unity and division in the society.
 At the same time, the British rule brought to surface the rivalry between the Hindus and Muslims, which had lain dormant during the 500 years of Muslim rule.
 The Hindu middle class, primarily originated from trading classes which styled itself as the Bhadralok, was the greatest beneficiary of British rule.
 On the contrary, the establishment of the British rule deprived the immigrant Muslim aristocracy (Ashraf) of state patronage.
 In the 19th century, the conflict between Muslim peasants and Hindu landlords was reinforced by the rivalry between Hindu and Muslim middle classes.
 Jute Cultivation also gained significant expansion.
 The increase in jute exports benefited the surplus farmers (Jotedars) in Bengal.

 The first organized militant movements were in Bengal, but they later took to the political stage in the form of a mainstream movement in the then newly formed Indian National Congress (INC), with prominent moderate leaders seeking only their basic right to appear for Indian Civil Service examinations, as well as more rights, economic in nature, for the people of the soil.

 The Indian Rebellion of 1857 or the Sepoy Mutiny was considered as India’s First War for Independence.
 This had its effect in Calcutta and the eastern part of India.
 The rebellion led to the dissolution of the East India Company in 1858 and resulted in transfer of authority to the British Crown, administered by the Viceroy of India.
 Between 1905 and 1911, an abortive attempt was made to divide the province of Bengal into two zones.
 In 1911, the capital of India was shifted from Calcutta to Delhi.
 This was the phase when discontentment began in the state, which led to its strong involvement in the freedom struggle.
 Bengal suffered from the Great Bengal famine in 1943 that claimed 3 million lives.

 Bengal played a major role in the Indian independence movement, in which revolutionary groups such as Anushilan Samiti and Jugantar were dominant.
 Armed attempts against the British Raj from Bengal reached a climax when Subhas Chandra Bose led the Indian National Army from Southeast Asia against the British.
 In 1947, when India gained independence, Bengal was divided between India and Pakistan.
 The Hindu-dominated West Bengal was given to India and the Muslim-dominated East Bengal went with Pakistan.
 West Bengal became the witness of one of the worst religious riots after independence.